Make fireworks less frightening for animals

 In a recent poll, we found out that 85 percent think public firework displays should be licensed.
 This is just one of the regulation changes we're calling for.
 If you agree, take action by encouraging your local council to put forward changes.

 Restrict the private use of fireworks to agreed traditional dates (i.e. November 5th, New Year's Eve, Chinese New Year and Diwali).
 These dates are already recognised as being exceptional in the fireworks regulations and we believe that the existing prohibition on sales at all other times could and should be extended to include use as well.

 Reduce maximum permitted decibels for private use

 The current allowed level, 120 decibels, is equivalent to a jet aircraft taking off.
-Fireworks above 97 decibels should only be used at licensed public displays.
+Fireworks above 90 decibels should only be used at licensed public displays.

 All public firework displays to be licensed

 We believe all public fireworks displays need to be licensed by the relevant licensing authority.
-Information about the proposed display must be provided in the local area and a process for local residents to appeal against the granting of the licence.
+Information about the proposed display must be provided in the local area with a process for local residents to appeal against the granting of the licence.